Xeysh/datadome-ddCaptchaEncodedPayload/README.md

 Generates **ddCaptchaEncodedPayload**.

-Shit captcha to be honest, they are not even telling if the user's answer is true.
+Shit captcha to be honest, they are not even telling if the user's answer is true (audio).